 Which showcase festivals are covered by the fund?

-The kinds of events and festivals that are covered by the funding are those that have a mostly music industry audience or delegation.
-The fund can not support artists to play at festivals for the general public.
+Eligible events are those that have a mostly music industry audience or delegation.
+The fund cannot support artists to play at festivals for the general public.

 Examples of showcase festivals:

 JazzAhead, Bremen, Germany